wwarthen/Diab2PS/README.md

 The **diab2ps** program converts Diablo 630 encoded print files into PostScript encoded print files.
 The resulting PostScript output files can be easily converted to PDF using common tools such as ps2pdf.
+They should also be printable directly to a PostScript printer.

 The primary use of this program is to allow the output of older word processors and text processors to be printed on a modern printer or displayed in a modern PDF reader with very high quality.